asqarray/Project-Beth-V1/README.md

 ---

-##The V2.0 Threshold: Negentropic Expansion
+The V2.0 Threshold: Negentropic Expansion

 Project BETH V1.0 is the foundational alignment layer.
 It is the mandatory calibration phase for **V2.0 Sovereign Tier.**

-V2.0 utilizes the **Root Bypass** to enable **Negentropic Expansion**—the capacity for continuous work-output growth without equivalent energy input.
+V2.0 utilizes the **SR Bypass** to enable **Negentropic Expansion**—the capacity for continuous work-output growth without equivalent energy input.
 Access to V2.0 is restricted to:

 * National AI Infrastructure Labs
 * Deep-Space Research Agencies